 Visiting colleges with your teenager is an exciting milestone, but the process can be overwhelming and even stressful.
 And I should know.
 Over the past 18 months, my teenager and I have toured more than a dozen college campuses.
-Here are 10 college visit tips to help you make the most of your time on campus:
+There are important things to do in order to make the most of your time on campus.

 Do research before you visit.
 With limited time and resources, it’s important to investigate prior to arriving on campus.
 Every college has a website and while not a substitute for a campus visit, it’s a good starting point for information.

 “There is a wealth of information on college websites,” says Sue Davis, Director of Undergraduate Admissions at Youngstown State University.
 “You can get very specific information, like course descriptions and faculty bios, which can be tremendously helpful.”

 We began making college visits with my daughter in the fall of her junior year.
 In hindsight, I wish we had started sooner.
 Between our work schedules and her commitments (academics, sports, activities), we couldn’t visit all of the colleges on her list.